sourcegraph/handbook/content/support/customer-support-triaging.md

 ### 6. What do I do when I see a company update in the triage queue?

 We sometimes get all company updates coming to the support mailbox.
-Company updates could be meeting updates etc. When you come across these updates, from a data integrity perepective, please go ahead and delete them.
+Company updates could be meeting updates etc. When you come across these updates, from a data integrity perspective, please go ahead and delete them.